 Administrative appeals may be taken from adverse agency decisions.
 DOF has an appeal form with instructions.
+The appeal for can be found here.
 The appeal form must be filed within 60 days of the order being appealed.
 However, the time to appeal can be extended "for good cause".
 If an administrative appeal is denied, further review may be sought in a proceeding brought within four months of the unfavorable agency determination in State Supreme Court under Article 78 of the Civil Practice Law and Rules.